curl/curl/docs/URL-SYNTAX.md

 ### spaces

+A URL provided to curl cannot contain spaces.
+They need to be provided URL encoded to be accepted in a URL by curl.

-In particular `Location:` headers that indicate to the client where a resource has been redirected to, sometimes contain spaces.
+An exception to this rule: `Location:` response headers that indicate to a client where a resource has been redirected to, sometimes contain spaces.
 This is a violation of RFC 3986 but is fine in the WHATWG spec. curl handles these by re-encoding them to `%20`.

 ### non-ASCII